Global Europe: bridging investment and sustainable development

 Show more information on Laure Blanchard-Brunac

 Laure Blanchard-Brunac has over 20 years of experience in sustainable investment, including in development finance and EU policy.
-Prior to her role as the Director of Policy & Partnerships at EDFI, she worked at the European Bank for Reconstruction & Development in various senior functions, the European Commission and the French Development Finance Institution PROPARCO.
+Prior to her role as the Director of Policy and Partnerships at EDFI, she worked at the European Bank for Reconstruction & Development in various senior functions, the European Commission and the French Development Finance Institution PROPARCO.
 After spending more than ten years executing debt and equity transactions, Blanchard-Brunac has contributed to the implementation of key EU policy initiatives, especially involving EU financial instruments.
 She is also an Investment Committee Member of InvestEU, an EU flagship initiative to support sustainable investments in the Union.

 Photo of Ilaria Caetani